-How can you pull consumers into your store when they could buy the products they want from the comfort of their couch?
-That's a question thousands of retail executives are asking themselves right now, and the answers could have to do with price, convenience, or service.
+How can you pull consumers into your shops when they could buy the products they want from the comfort of their couch and home environment?
+That's a question thousands of retail executives are asking themselves right now, and the answers could have to do with price, convenience, or customer service.
 Delivering an exceptional audible experience could also play a role.

-When consumers walk into a retail space and everything they encounter seems perfectly curated, including the music, they may never want to leave.
+When consumers walk into a retail space and everything they encounter seems perfectly curated, including the music played, they may never want to leave.

-Music plays a big role in developing that exceptional retail experience.
+Music for retail stores plays a big role in developing that exceptional experience.
 Here's what you should think about as you look for the right soundtrack for your shoppers.

 Start With Your Audience